Intro to Protocol Buffers (Protobuf)

 Some keywords:

-defines RPC methods.
+A service defines RPC methods.
 Each rpc line defines one endpoint with input and output message types.
 It includes a method name, request message type, and response message type.
 For gRPC (Google’s RPC framework), the compiler generates:

 - Client stub: code that lets you call

-like local functions. - Server interface: definitions you implement on the server to handle incoming RPC calls.
+GetUserorCreateUserlike local functions. - Server interface: definitions you implement on the server to handle incoming RPC calls.

-Generating code from .proto
+Generating code from .proto files

 brew install protobuf